Best trails in Wooroonooran National Park

 Which trail has the most elevation gain in Wooroonooran National Park?

-If you're looking for elevation gain, Wooroonooran National Park has you covered.
-Mount Bartle Frere via Western Summit Camp and Junction Camp boasts the most elevation gain with 5,396 ft of total ascent.
-The park's runner-up is Mount Bartle Frere Summit via Josephine Falls, which will get you 4,891 ft of elevation gain.
+Mount Bartle Frere via Western Summit Camp and Junction Camp has the most elevation gain with 5,396 ft of total ascent.
+The park's runner-up is Mount Bartle Frere Summit via Josephine Falls, which has 4,891 ft of elevation gain.

 Are there camping trails available in Wooroonooran National Park?